 Everything else between these phones is either identical or marginally different.
 Stick to the decision based on the price, S Pen, size, and a few key features, and you'll make the right choice.

-If money is no object, there's no replacement for getting the latest and greatest Galaxy.
+If money is no object, there's no replacement

 The Galaxy S10+ builds on the Note 9 with the same core competencies, plus marginal improvements in specs, a new screen, a new camera, and a handful of features.
 There's nothing groundbreaking here, but a bunch of small improvements makes it clearly better than the Note 9.